 In conclusion, I can't begin to express how thrilled I am about the possibility of transferring to USC and delving deeper into the field of biological sciences.
 I am convinced that this university will offer me the assistance and resources that I require to realize my full potential, and I am excited to make significant contributions to the community here at the University of Southern California.
 I am glad for the opportunity to voice my interest in transferring, and I look forward to the chance to continue my adventure at USC.

+Notes:

+The flow of the essay and your wordings are great, however as a reader I’m not thoroughly convinced on what your specific objectives are in transferring to USC.
+What is a long-term goal that you wish to achieve that could ‘have greater impact on the community’?
+If you don’t yet know specifically, at least narrow down the field.
+Biological sciences is very broad, and it helps the school to learn what specifically you envision for the future (yourself and the greater good) within that general field.
+You talk about HIV in the third essay, maybe you want to achieve a breakthrough in the fight against the disease?

 Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.
 (Approx. 250 Words)

-In USC, I plan to earn my bachelor’s degree majoring in biological sciences.
+At USC, I plan to earn my bachelor’s degree majoring in biological sciences.
 One of the classes that caught my attention would be BISC220Lg.
 Through this class, I will be able to learn more about cell biology and physiology to achieve my goal; invent a cure towards highly contagious diseases.
 I plan to study under Professor Albert Herrera.
 With his four years of postdoctoral training at UCLA, Professor Herrera now teaches biological sciences at USC Dornsife, and I believe that acquiring his competence will be valuable in increasing my grasp of biology and also improve my work in the lab.

 As one of the top 20 colleges in the US and one of the most competent institutions, the University of Southern California is a haven for me.
 Due to their curriculum, USC offers a lot of freedom with their classes, which can help me learn about biology and other science-related subjects while also encouraging me to attend classes that are unrelated to my major in addition to get a glimpse of what else is going on in the world.
 Other than the academic qualities that USC provides, it also supports the student life on campus with organizations.
 The Human Biology Association can assist me in developing my career professionally and gaining knowledge that will be useful as I carry on with my USC studies.
 I want to invite experts in the industry and offer one-on-one consulting to students who signed up after I'm admitted into the organization itself.
 In doing so, it could help myself and my classmates advance in our comprehension.